seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 Your commendations, madam, get from her tears.

 **COUNTESS**
+'Tis the best brine a maiden can season her praise
+in.
+The remembrance of her father never approaches
+her heart but the tyranny of her sorrows takes all
-No more of this, Helena; go to, no more;
+livelihood from her cheek.
+No more of this, Helena;
-lest it be rather thought you affect
+go to, no more; lest it be rather thought you affect
 a sorrow than have it.

+**HELENA**
+I do affect a sorrow indeed, but I have it too.

+**LAFEU**
+Moderate lamentation is the right of the dead,
+excessive grief the enemy to the living.

+**COUNTESS**
+If the living be enemy to the grief, the excess
+makes it soon mortal.

 **BERTRAM**
 Madam, I desire your holy wishes.

+**LAFEU**
+How understand we that?

 **COUNTESS**
 Be thou blest, Bertram, and succeed thy father